snowmass-compf2-accbeammodel/snowmass-compf2-accbeammodel.github.io/docs/source/introduction/topics.rst

   * Resources, training
   * Cloud computing
   * Software sustainability
+  * Resources for code support and user support
   * Integration of accelerator and detector (for radiation studies) codes
   * Mesh refinement
   * Synergies with non-HEP science